Using Drillimation’s Music in Online Videos

 For the Touhou Project NES Demakes soundtracks, Team Shanghai Alice still owns the rights to the original songs, and your use of these songs are also subject to TSA’s IP usage rules.
 Rightsscale may only allow the music to be used in gameplay videos or as covers of existing songs.

-Keep in mind you must obtain a commercial synchronization license if you are using the music in a film, TV show (excluding news broadcasts), commercial, or series.
+Keep in mind you must obtain a commercial synchronization license if you plan to use the music in a film, TV show (excluding news broadcasts), commercial, or series.
 You also have to file a cue sheet with your local performing rights society so that they can pay the revenue to either Drillimation or Rightsscale.

 Can I post videos of Drillimation gameplay on social media that contain the music?